Fall 2022

 After dropping-out of college for about two years, however, a couple of elder friends of my family counseled me to return to college.
 So, I took their advice and I got serious about higher education.
 I took several classes (e.g., psychology, sociology, zoology, computer science, air traffic controller, and real estate) trying to figure out what career path to pursue.
 I settled on becoming a lawyer.
 Then, one semester, while trying to figure out what undergraduate major to choose on my way to law school, and trying to satisfy transfer requirements, I took a couple of Western philosophy (philosophy) courses.
 I was instantly smitten.
 It was then that I began to dream about a possible future in philosophy.
 That dream never went away.
 And, fortunately for me, it would eventually come to fruition.

 Fast forward.
 I gained early transfer acceptance to the University of La Verne where I would earn a dual bachelor’s in religion and philosophy.
 I later gained acceptance to the University of La Verne College of Law.
 There I completed 1.5 years of law school (I withdrew due to a family exigency).
 For five years I then worked at a then 150 year old, number one Wall street public finance law firm, in downtown Los Angeles (Hawkins Delafield and Wood LLP).
-For eleven years I later owned and operated a small business (Ivan’s Hair Professionals in Rancho Cucamonga, CA).
-A business that I passed on to my sister who still owns and operates it today.
-I later returned to grad school at Claremont Graduate University for my Masters in philosophy.
-I then began my dream job of teaching philosophy as an adjunct, right where my higher education started back in the summer of 1989 — Mt.
+After that, for eleven years, I owned and operated a small business (Ivan’s Hair Professionals in Rancho Cucamonga, CA).
+A business that I would later pass on to my sister.
+In 2012, while still running my business, I returned to grad school for my Master's in philosophy at Claremont Graduate University.
+In 2015 I began my dream job of teaching philosophy as an adjunct, right where my higher education started back in the summer of 1989 — at Mt.
 SAC.
 I eventually went on to also adjunct at Rio Hondo college in Whittier, CA, and Chaffey college in Rancho Cucamonga, CA. Teaching philosophy as an adjunct was my cake, so to speak.
-Landing a full-time, tenure-track position hear at Santa Rosa Junior college was the icing and cherry on top!
+In 2021 I landed a full-time, tenure-track position here at Santa Rosa Junior college.
+This was the icing and cherry on top.
 I am very grateful to be here.

-If you are also a first generation college student, one who grew up with similar challenges (and who are maybe continuing to struggle now), or someone who did not grow up similarly challenged, you’re exactly where you need to be.
+If you are also a first generation college student, one who grew up with similar challenges (and who are maybe continuing to struggle now), or even someone who did not grow up similarly challenged but nevertheless wonder whether you belong in college, you’re exactly where you need to be.
 Your time in college can significantly help prepare you to achieve all of your goals and dreams in life.
 You belong here.
 Whatever your background.
 And I would love to help you.
 Whether you take a class with me, are taking a class with me, or just want to talk about philosophy or talk about some of the things that I've learned while navigating college and graduate school, choosing a career, working in the legal field, and/or owning a business, please don’t hesitate to reach out to me: itircuit@santarosa.edu

 Ivan’s Hair Professionals | Rancho Cucamonga, CA | May 2005 to March 2016